 1. The Downtown Boathouse

 The Downtown Boathouse in Manhattan offers visitors a taste of the great outdoors by providing free access to outdoor recreational items including kayaks.
-With multiple locations, renting a kayak is accessible and available to anyone.
-Open from Late May to October, people of all ages can flock to the riverbanks and take one out for 20 minutes at a time.
+With multiple locations, here kayaking in NYC is accessible and available to anyone.
+Open from May 27 to October 9, people of all ages can flock to the riverbanks and take one out for 20 minutes at a time.
 This is a unique way to explore the city, while also learning about the area and the Hudson River itself.

 What’s cool about this boathouse is that it is completely run by volunteers.
 If you’re looking for a great way to help educate those in the city, check out how you can help!
 There is no charge but there are other options for a membership or donation if you wish to help continue the access to those in your community.